foreverfl/vscode/docs/python/environments.md

 - Conda environments can't be automatically activated in the VS Code Integrated Terminal if the default shell is set to PowerShell.
 To change the shell, see [Integrated terminal - Terminal profiles](/docs/terminal/profiles.md).

 - You can manually specify the path to the `conda` executable to use for activation (version 4.4+).
-To do so, open the Command Palette (`kb(workbench.action.showCommands)`) and run **Preferences: Open User Settings**.
+To do so, open the Command Palette (`Ctrl+Shift+P`) and run **Preferences: Open User Settings**.
 Then set `python.condaPath`, which is in the Python extension section of User Settings, with the appropriate path.

 ## Working with Python interpreters

 ### Select and activate an environment

 The Python extension tries to find and then select what it deems the best environment for the workspace.
-If you would prefer to select a specific environment, use the **Python: Select Interpreter** command from the **Command Palette** (`kb(workbench.action.showCommands)`).
+If you would prefer to select a specific environment, use the **Python: Select Interpreter** command from the **Command Palette** (`Ctrl+Shift+P`).

 ![Python: Select Interpreter command](images/environments/select-interpreters-command.png)

->**Note**: If the Python extension doesn't find an interpreter, it issues a warning.
+> **Note**: If the Python extension doesn't find an interpreter, it issues a warning.
 On macOS 12.2 and older, the extension also issues a warning if you're using the OS-installed Python interpreter as it is known to have compatibility issues.
 In either case, you can disable these warnings by setting `python.disableInstallationCheck` to `true` in your user [settings](/docs/getstarted/settings.md).

 The **Python: Select Interpreter** command displays a list of available global environments, conda environments, and virtual environments.
 (See the [Where the extension looks for environments](#where-the-extension-looks-for-environments) section for details, including the distinctions between these types of environments.)
 The following image, for example, shows several Anaconda and CPython installations along with a conda environment and a virtual environment (`env`) that's located within the workspace folder: